 - 1. Access the rules for essay extra credit on my Extra Credit webpage, and carefully read the rules and instructions. - 2.
-If you take your first essay/cover letter to the writing center, you may earn up to 10 extra credit points.
-This only applies to Essay 1 and the cover letter for it.
+Because I believe this is so important, I will give you extra extra credit for the first assignment.
+If you take your Grammar Notes Essay to the writing center, you may earn up to 10 extra credit points.
+This only applies to the Grammar Notes Essay.